 Skip to main content

 Every JTL integration must declare which platform resources it needs access to.
-The JTL Platform uses scopes; permission strings that grant read or write access to specific API resources.
+The JTL Platform uses scopes: permission strings that describe the read, write, or print access an app is requesting against specific API resources.
 How you declare scopes depends on the environment:

 EnvironmentWhere scopes are declaredFormat